jmarqsilva/jmarqsilva/README.md

 ### Hi there 👋

+Hi, my name is Josemar, a passionate in data analytics and data Science.My passion for data lies in obtaining important information through varied data and thus achieving goals.

+languages and tools:

 <!--
 **jmarqsilva/jmarqsilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.